acioran/overwatcher/README.md

 # overwatcher
 Lightweight automated testing framework.

+**WARNING!
+EXPERIMENTAL**
+-only a quick prototype, no design work.
+-some features might change in the future.
-EXPERIMENTAL: only tested on a serial connection for now.
+-only tested on a serial connection for now.